Scholarly Practice Program Guidelines

 Assistance in preparing the application:

-After discussing the general idea with one’s Senior Associate Dean and receiving his/her approval, as early as possible, the applicant must contact Dr. Ruth Kleinpell of CRDS who will work with Director of CRDS (Dr. Minnick) and staff to assist with the application in terms of content, budget, timelines, etc.
+After discussing the general idea with one’s Senior Associate Dean and receiving his/her approval, as early as possible, the applicant must contact Dr. Ruth Kleinpell of CRDS who will work with the faculty member to assist with the application in terms of content, budget, timelines, etc. Dr. Kleinpell will forward the final application to CRDS Manager, Sharon Stinson, who will submit the application to the Dean and Sr. Associate Deans.

 The application is to include: